natecraddock/website/content/now.md

 provide nice APIs for interacting with a list of saved workspaces and session files respectively.
 Used together, hooks can be registered to automatically load and save sessions when opening a workspace.

-## Other

-Currently working towards graduation in a couple of months!